ktaylor63/southeast/site/content/charleston/migratory-birds.md

 ## Bald eagle information

 The bald eagle was officially removed from the list of threatened and endangered species in 2007.
 Although it is no longer protected by the Endangered Species Act (ESA), it remains remains protected under the Bald and Golden Eagle Protection Act (BGEPA) and the Migratory Bird Treaty Act (MBTA).
 The continued protection of bald eagle habitat and nesting territories is important because nesting territories can last for decades.
 If something happens to the nest tree (e.g. struck by lightning, loss of supporting limb, etc.), the birds will need to find other suitable nesting sites within their territory.
 Additionally, bald eagles mate for life but If one of the adult pair dies, the remaining mate will stay in the territory and recruit a new mate.
 Bald eagle nesting season in South Carolina is October 1 - May 15.
-[Learn more about South Carolina’s bald eagles.
+[Learn more about South Carolina’s bald eagles.](http://www.dnr.sc.gov/wildlife/baldeagle/)

-Bald eagle technical assistance and permitting](http://www.dnr.sc.gov/wildlife/baldeagle/).
+## Bald eagle technical assistance and permitting

 Under the BGEPA, the birds have habitat management guidelines similar to the previous guidelines under the ESA.
 The Service’s Division of Migratory Birds now manages the species instead of the Endangered Species Program.
 Please see our regional website for help with [technical assistance](/our-services/eagle-technical-assistance/) and [permitting](/our-services/permits/eagles/).